intel/pepc/docs/guide-main.md

 frequency is per-die.

 Dies that include CPU cores are referred to as compute dies.
-Some Intel CPUs enumerate compute dies via the 'CPUID' instruction, and Linux exposes this information via sysfs (e.g., '/sys/devices/system/cpu/cpu179/topology/die_cpus_list').
-Some Intel CPUs do not enumerate compute dies via CPUID, and so Linux does not expose any die-related information in sysfs.
-In such cases, `pepc` uses the platform-specific methods to figure out the die topology.
-For example, on Granite Rapids Xeon, `pepc` uses MSR 0x54 (MSR_PM_LOGICAL_ID) to figure out which CPUs belong to which compute die.
+Some Intel CPUs enumerate compute dies via the `CPUID` instruction, and Linux exposes this information via sysfs (e.g., '/sys/devices/system/cpu/cpu179/topology/die_cpus_list').
+Some Intel CPUs do not enumerate compute dies via `CPUID`, so Linux does not expose any die-related information in sysfs.
+In such cases, `pepc` uses platform-specific methods to figure out the die topology.
+For example, on Granite Rapids Xeon, `pepc` uses MSR 0x54 (`MSR_PM_LOGICAL_ID`) to figure out which CPUs belong to which compute die.

 Some dies do not include CPUs, but still have uncore frequency scaling capability.
 For example, on Granite Rapids Xeon there are "I/O dies" that include uncore blocks related to PCIe and CXL.
-Such dies are not discoverable via CPUID or sysfs, so `pepc` uses the TPMI mechanism to enumerate non-compute dies and assign them unique die IDs.
+Such dies cannot be discovered via `CPUID` or sysfs, so `pepc` uses the TPMI mechanism to enumerate non-compute dies and assign them unique die IDs.

 Typically client CPUs (e.g., Raptor Lake, Alder Lake) have a single compute die and no non-compute